Indira Gandhi Delhi Technical University for Women: Facilities

 The guest house within the campus has limited accommodation for the staying purpose of parents/individuals visiting the campus.
-The rooms are comfortable with all modern facilities available within at nominal charges.
+The rooms are comfortable with all modern facilities available at nominal charges.

 Residential student halls

 The university campus has two hostel wings - Krishna Hostel and Kaveri Hostel, to accommodate approximately 340 students.
 These two hostels are located in the university campus.
-These hostels provide a safe, secure and clean environment for the students to grow, learn and mature in the society away from their own homes.
-The hostel authorities always facilitate to create an environment for the students to study, do well in their academics and focus on their career and future.
-All rooms are on twin/triple sharing basis and are equipped with individual beds, chairs, built-in cupboards and study tables.
+These hostels provide a safe, secure and clean environment for the students to grow, learn and mature in society away from their own homes.
+The hostel authorities always facilitate to creation of an environment for the students to study, do well in their academics and focus on their careers and futures.
+All rooms are on a twin/triple sharing basis and are equipped with individual beds, chairs, built-in cupboards and study tables.

 Student Life and Culture

 Taarangana is the cultural fest of IGDTUW and was held for the first time on 31 January - 1 February 2014.
 It is organised henceforth every year in January ending or February starting.
 Innerve is the annual technical fest of All the Technical Departments of IGDTUW.
 It is organised every year in October.
-Entrepreneurship Summit is a two-day event which celebrates the spirit of entrepreneurship by bringing various stakeholders of entrepreneurial ecosystem under one roof.
+Entrepreneurship Summit is a two-day event that celebrates the spirit of entrepreneurship by bringing various stakeholders of the entrepreneurial ecosystem under one roof.
 It is organized by EDC every year in March.
 Other fests organised by IGDTUW include Espectro, Impulse, Tremors, Exebec.